JackyHess/MSMC_analysis/README.md

 Change the input and output paths to match the map file just generated in the script "makeMappabilityMask.py" shipped with msmc-tools and run.

 `/usit/abel/u1/jacqueh/Software/msmc-tools/makeMappabilityMask.py`

+Generate input files from .bam, genome index, mappability info and estimated coverage.

+Copy shell script [prepare_MSMC_input.sh](prepare_MSMC_input.sh) and edit file names, coverage info and the locations of the python scripts to reflect your setup and run.